Christ the King Catholic High School (North Carolina)

 Christ the King Catholic High School is a private, college-prep, Roman Catholic high school in Huntersville, North Carolina, United States.
 It operates under the direction of the Roman Catholic Diocese of Charlotte.

 Background

 Christ the King was founded in 2011.
 The mascot is the Crusader.

 Athletics

-Christ the King has participated in many different sports since 2011.
-In 2018, the Crusader swim team won the 1A/2A NCISAA state championships in dominating fashion on both the Women's and Men's side of the sport.
+Christ the King offers a variety of sports programs.
+Here is a list of notable athletic achievements: